jnm128/jnm128.github.io/resume.md

 <h3>University of Miami Informational Technologies Department</h3>                          <h4>January 2019- present</h4>
 <h4>Student Assistant</h4>

 <p>Efficiently completed assigned tasks using the software OnBase Unity Client using the document retrieval software to transfer and manage information documented on paper to a digital database.
-As well as use Microsoft excel to correct mistakes or make changes towards the company's employee database</p>
+Also, I use Microsoft excel to correct mistakes or make changes towards the company's employee database.</p>
 </article>
 </section>
 </main>